Lisaag/mmr_pipeline/python-proj/README.txt

+# Multimedia Retrieval Pipeline

+## Controls
+!!Make sure the project is opened with the root folder python-proj/!!

-To install all neccessary packages, run the following command: pip install -r requirements.txt
+1. To install all neccessary packages, run the following commands: pip install -r requirements.txt pip install -U scikit-learn scipy python -m pip install plotly

+2. Extract and add analyze-results to the root folder python-proj

 To run the querying app, run the following command (make sure k=6 in settings.py): streamlit run mmr_pipeline/__query__.py